vmware-tanzu/velero/site/content/docs/v1.1.0/install-overview.md

+---
-# Set up Velero on your platform
+title: "Set up Velero on your platform"
+layout: docs
+---

 You can run Velero with a cloud provider or on-premises.
 For detailed information about the platforms that Velero supports, see [Compatible Storage Providers][99].